jwilld/Artist-Concerts-API/README.md

 # Description

-This API combines music artist data from the Youtube and Genius APIs.
-It provides an artist's concert videos from Youtube and hit songs.
+This API combines music artist data from the YouTube and Genius APIs.
+It provides an artist's concert videos from YouTube and hit songs.

 # Local Setup

 - Ensure Node v15.14.0^ is installed
 - Start a MongoDB instance from your terminal
 - Run "node db/seed/seed.js" from the root directory.
-This populates the database with the Genius and Youtube JSON data.
+This populates the database with the Genius and YouTube JSON data.
 - Start the index.js file using Node or Nodemon
 - Use Postman or a browser to get query the endpoints depicted in this readme.